ruuda/musium/readme.md

-# Mindec
+# Musium

-Music player daemon with web-based library browser.
+Musium is a music playback daemon with a web-based library browser.

 [![Build Status][ci-img]][ci]

-Mindec is a music player that can be controlled through a web-based library browser.
+Musium is a music player that can be controlled through a web-based library browser.
 It indexes a collection of flac files, and exposes playback controls to the local network.
 It is intended to run on a low-power always-on device, such as a Raspberry Pi, that has audio out connected to speakers.
 Playback on those speakers can then be controlled from any device on the local network.

-Mindec is designed to run fast in resource-constrained environments and scale to hundreds of thousands of tracks.
+Musium is designed to run fast in resource-constrained environments and scale to hundreds of thousands of tracks.

 ## Overview

-Mindec consists of a few components:
+Musium consists of a few components:

  * A library that can index a collection of flac files, to support operations such as listing all tracks in an album, and to accelerate search.
 The index